mjockers/syuzhet/README.md

 The AFINN database of words is copyright protected and distributed under "Open Database License (ODbL) v1.0" http://www.opendatacommons.org/licenses/odbl/1.0/ or a similar copyleft license.

-The "bing" lexicon was develoepd by Minqing Hu and Bing Liu as the OPINION LEXICON
+The "bing" lexicon was developed by Minqing Hu and Bing Liu as the OPINION LEXICON
 See: http://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html

 The "nrc" lexicon was developed by Mohammad, Saif M. and Turney, Peter D. as the NRC EMOTION LEXICON.